Learning to Extend Molecular Scaffolds with Structural Motifs: Our Approach

-Note that, while our GNNs are not hierarchical, they are motif-aware, as motif annotations are present in atom features.
-While these annotations are deterministic functions of the input molecule, and thus in principle could be learned by the GNN itself, we found them to be crucial to achieve good performance.
-For message passing, we use a simple yet expressive GNN-MLP layer, which computes messages for each edge by passing the states of its endpoints through an MLP. \citet{brockschmidt2020gnn} showed that this simple approach matches or outperforms commonly used GNN layers such as GCN~\cite{kipf2016semi} or GIN~\cite{xu2018powerful}.
-However, our model is agnostic to the GNN layer type.
+MoLeR is trained in the autoencoder paradigm, and so we extend our decoder from above with an encoder that computes a single representation for the entire molecule.
+This encoder GNN operates directly on the full molecular graph, but is motif-aware through the motif annotations included in the atom features.
+These annotations are deterministic functions of the input molecule, and thus in principle could be learned by the GNN itself, but we found them to be crucial to achieve good performance.
+Our model is agnostic to the concrete GNN type; in practice, we use a simple yet expressive GNN-MLP layer, which computes messages for each edge by passing the states of its endpoints through an MLP.
+Similar to \citet{brockschmidt2020gnn}, we found that this approach outperforms commonly used GNN layers such as GCN~\citep{kipf2016semi} or GIN~\citep{xu2018powerful}.

-Our encoder $q_\theta(z | x)$ is implemented by a GNN followed by an aggregation layer, with two heads used to parameterize the mean and the standard deviation of the latent code $z$.
-The decoder $p_\phi(x | z)$ decomposes the generation of $x$ in a partially auto-regressive manner.
-The current state of generation is characterized by a pair $(g_i, v_i)$, where $g_i \subseteq x$ is a partial graph spanning nodes $\mathcal{V}_i \subseteq \mathcal{V}$, and $v_i \in \mathcal{V}_i \cup \{\bot\}$ is either a \emph{focus node} selected in $g_i$ or a symbol $\bot$ to signal the lack of focus node.
-If the state has a focus node $v_i$, it means we are currently generating new edges from $v_i$ to the rest of $g_i$.
-Once the network predicts that no more edges should be added, we move to a state without a focus node, meaning that either a new node should be added, or generation should halt.